wpilibsuite/frc-docs/source/docs/software/old-commandbased/adding-commands-subsystems.rst

 Adding Commands and Subsystems to the Project
 =============================================

+.. important:: This documentation describes the use of the legacy command-based library, which has been deprecated.
+While this documentation has been preserved to help teams that have yet to do so, teams are strongly encouraged to migrate to the :ref:`new command-based library <docs/software/commandbased/index:Command-Based Programming>`.

 .. note:: Commands and Subsystems each are created as classes.
 The plugin has built-in templates for both Commands and Subsystems to make it easier for you to add them to your program.

 Adding Subsystems to the Project